rcforbes/Statistical-Data-Analysis/SimpleMultipleMediation/README.md

-# Simple and Multiples Mediations
+# Simple and Multiple Mediations

 ## Overview
 In this project I analyze a subset of data from the Job Search Intervention Study (JOBS II), which was a longitudinal study of well-being among 899 residents of the U.S. state of Michigan who were unemployed when they were recruited for the study.

 For more information on this study, see:
 Vinokur, A. D., & Schul, Y. (1997).
 Mastery and inoculation against setbacks as active ingredients in the JOBS intervention for the unemployed.
 Journal of Consulting and Clinical Psychology, 65(5), 867-877.